-Fire Roasted Salsa Negra ~ this intense Mexican black salsa is made with roasted tomatoes and peppers for a deep dark color and a gutsy flavor.
+Fire Roasted Salsa Negra is an intense Mexican black salsa is made with roasted tomatoes and peppers for a deep dark color and a gutsy flavor.
 Caution, this recipe involves playing with fire, and a whole lot of smoky spice ~ it’s not for the timid!

-So many of the salsas I make are light, colorful, and fruity.
-You might have tried my STRAWBERRY SALSA or this summer’s PEACH JALAPEÑO SALSA.
-One of my personal favorites is my mixed SPICY FRUIT SALSA, it’s bursting with color.
+You might have tried my Strawberry Jalapeño Salsa or this summer’s Peach Jalapeño Salsa.
+One of my personal favorites is my mixed Spicy Fruit Salsa, it’s bursting with color.
 Did you know I’ve made salsa with everything from cantaloupe and mushrooms to papaya and pomegranate?
 This one is a real departure from all that, for sure!
 The deep ‘black’ color comes from charring the tomatoes and peppers before they’re pureed.
 The blackened skin not only adds color, it adds tons of smoky flavor.

 I used both dried Hatch chiles, (above) and fresh green pasillo chiles, as well as a couple of jalapenos.
 Dried chile pods can be found in most large supermarkets, but you might have to ask, they tend to be in odd spots.
 Once you’ve soaked your dried chilies in boiling water until soft, you can blacken them the same way you do with the fresh vegetables.
 I just held mine with tongs over the gas flame on my stove top, they blacken instantly.

 The world of chiles and peppers is a complex one, and my advice is, don’t get too hung up on which exact one you use ~ go with what you can get your hands on.
 Be adventurous, the results will be great.

 Hatch chiles are the famous New Mexican variety with a cult following.